 in the winter because its aroma creates the ultimate relaxing atmosphere.

 Time needed: 1 hour.

-We always recommend burning agarwood with the windows open nice and wide to allow the refreshing natural air into your space for maximum spiritual benefit.
+We always recommend burning Agarwood with the windows open, this allows for refreshing natural air into your space for maximum spiritual benefit.

 Set your intentions

 Have a clear intention in your mind before you begin, for example, you may want to connect with your higher self, or you might just want to engage in prayer.

 Set up your space

 Find a spot where you can be in a comfortable, seated position